What are Search Funds,SPAC(special purpose acquisition company) and SPE?

 Advantages of SPAC

-Strategic Partnership: SPAC offers industry expertise which can be leveraged by the company after going public.
+Strategic Partnership: SPAC sponsors bring industry expertise.
+The company can use this knowledge after going public.

-Easy acqusition process: Since SPACs are just a shell company with lots of cash already raised from the IPO the process.
-The acquisition process of the target company will be smooth as compared to the exist strategy of the target company with a existing large corporation.
+Easy acquisition process: SPACs are shell companies with lots of cash already raised from the IPO.
+This makes the acquisition of the target company smoother compared to being acquired by an existing large corporation.

 Disadvantages of SPAC

-Quality of the target company: With the boom in SPAC ,there may be limited supply of good company and more demand ,again leading to SPAC making poor choice in the company.
+Quality of the target company: With the boom in SPACs, there may be more SPACs than good companies available.
+This limited supply of quality targets can lead to poor choices.

-Quality of the Sponsor: Investors in the SPAC will be relying heavily on the SPAC sponsors than the company the SPAC will eventually aquire.So finding a good fit between the SPAC sponsor and the target company will be key for ROI on the SPAC.
+Quality of the Sponsor: Investors in a SPAC rely heavily on the sponsors, not just the company being acquired.
+Finding a good fit between the SPAC sponsor and the target company is key to getting a good return on investment.

 Rise of SPAC